 Typically, the upper and lower bands are set to two standard deviations of the SMA (the intermediate line); however, the trader can also adjust the number of standard deviations.

 It turns out that with these types of parameters, statistics show that 95% of the price should remain within these bands.

 The Bollinger Bands indicator reflects the current changes in market volatility and confirms the direction.

 The Bollinger Bands, also, warns about the possible continuation of the trend or vice-versa its termination.

 The indicator can indicate local highs and lows.

 The peculiarity of Bollinger Bands consists of their variable width due to price volatility.
 During periods of significant price fluctuations, the bands extend leaving prices more space.

-During periods of low volatility, the bands are chosen keeping prices within their margins.
+During periods of low volatility, the bands are chosen to keep prices within their margins.